Eighty Years' War, 1621–1648: Colonial theatre

-The WIC empire in Brazil started to unravel, however, when the Portuguese colonists in its territory started a spontaneous insurrection in 1645.
+WIC control of Brazil started to unravel, however, when the Portuguese colonists in its territory started a spontaneous insurrection in 1645.
 By that time the official war with Portugal was over, as Portugal itself had risen against the Spanish crown in December 1640.
 The Republic soon concluded a ten-year truce with Portugal, but this was limited to Europe.
 The overseas war was not affected by it.
 By the end of 1645 the WIC had effectively lost control of north-east Brazil.
 There would be temporary reversals after 1648, when the Republic sent a naval expedition, but by then the Eighty Years' War was over.

-In the Far East the VOC captured three of the six main Portuguese strongholds in Portuguese Ceylon in the period 1638–41, in alliance with the king of Kandy.
+In the Far East the VOC captured three of the six main Portuguese strongholds in Portuguese Ceylon in the period 1638–41, in alliance with the Kingdom of Kandy.
 In 1641 Portuguese Malacca was conquered.
 Again, the main conquests of Portuguese territory would follow after the end of the war.

-The results of the VOC in the war against the Spanish possessions in the Far East were less impressive.
+The results of the VOC in the war against the Spanish possessions in the Far East were less impressive with the only success being the capture of a minor Spanish fort in the north of Formosa in 1642.
 The battles of Playa Honda in the Philippines in 1610, 1617 and 1624 resulted in defeats for the Dutch.
-An expedition in 1647 under Maarten Gerritsz de Vries equally ended in a number of defeats in the Battle of Puerto de Cavite and the Battles of La Naval de Manila.
-However, these expeditions were primarily intended to harass Spanish commerce with China and capture the annual Manila galleon, not (as is often assumed) to invade and conquer the Philippines.
+An expedition in 1647 under Maarten Gerritsz de Vries equally ended in a number of defeats in the battles of Puerto de Cavite and La Naval de Manila.
+However, these expeditions were primarily intended to harass Spanish commerce with China and capture the annual Manila galleon, rather than to invade and conquer the Philippines.